White-banded Stiletto Fly

 |Species:||Wasp Mimicking Fly (Agapophytus aterrimus)|

-Thank you Dr Ken Walker for helping with the identification of this species
+Thank you Dr Chris Lambkin for identifying, Reiner Richter & Dr Martin Hauser for confirming and Dr Ken Walker & Tony Daley for helping with the id of this species for us

 General Species Information: